wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 Project visibility determines who can view projects within or outside the workspace.

-**Private**: Only workspace members and guests with direct project access can view the project.
+**Private (Starter plan and above)**: Only workspace members and guests with direct project access can view the project.

 **Internal**: All workspace members can view the project.
 Guests need direct access to the project.
 New projects have internal visibility by default.